Relaxed Mountain Biking

 Downhill in Saalbach Hinterglemm

 The kids are biking strongly also in Saalbach-Hinterglemm, only one valley further on.
 Elegant, skilfully and fearlessly they glide over the strips and waves of the Milka Line.
 This technically rather simple Saalbach Hinterglemm Freeride route, with its 3km and 400m altitude, is ideal terrain not only for gravity newbies but also experienced bikers who want to roll up gently.
 The MTB Junior, once familiar with the basic techniques, also finds a perfect playground here.
-Generally, the ‘Home of Lässig’ not only offers 400km of routes divided between four mountains but also specifically in summer is great in terms of biking technique camps.
-This ranges from multi-day workshops for fathers and sons, to whole weeks with a camp character, and up to intensive training with professional coaching.
-Biker’s hearts – what more do you want?
+Generally, the ‘Home of Lässig’ not only offers 90km of routes divided between four mountains making it one of the best biking technique camps.
+This ranges from multi-day workshops for fathers and sons, to whole weekend with a camp character, and up to intensive training with professional coaching.
+Biker’s hearts – Are you ready to join?

 All details and dates on www.saalbach.com

 The junior is also catered for in all MTB events in Saalbach.
-The Downhill Race for Rookies at the Mountain Biking World Games is legendary (7-10.9.2017).
+The beginning from Yoga and Handwrestling to The Downhill Race for Rookies at the Mountain Biking World Games, activities and side-events are endless.

 Relaxed E-Mountain Biking

 Whoever prefers to discover for themselves the mountains and valleys on two wheels, will find ideal conditions in SalzburgerLand.
 In addition to numerous opportunities to let off steam with a mountain bike, utmost importance is especially placed on the subject of E-biking which is in complete harmony with nature.
-The two regions of Salzburg’s Saalach Valley and Hochkönig are absolute pioneers and have created an infrastructure which allows each E-Mountain biker to reach even the remotest peaks.
+The two regions of Salzburg’s Saalach Valley and Hochkönig are absolute pioneers and have created an infrastructure which allows each E-Mountain biker to reach even the farthest peaks in the region.

 © Salzburger Saalachtal Tourismus – E-Mountain biking in the Salzburger Saalach Valley.